DavidLXu/VMP/README.md

 [VMP Paper](https://la.disneyresearch.com/publication/vmp-versatile-motion-priors-for-robustly-tracking-motion-on-physical-characters/)

-This code is largely based upon the implementation of [ASE](https://github.com/nv-tlabs/ASE), utilizing the backbone of amp control, with modifications including the stage 1 VAE pretraining, composition of motion frames and motion window.
+This code is largely based upon the implementation of [ASE](https://github.com/nv-tlabs/ASE), utilizing the backbone of amp control, with modifications including the stage 1 VAE pretraining, composition of motion frames and motion window, and network integration for conditional policy.

 ## Dataset
 Currently only using the `amp_humanoid_jog.npy`, `amp_humanoid_walk.npy` and `amp_humanoid_run.npy` for the amp_humanoid.
 Retargeted motion data will be added shortly.